afumagalli/multi-user-blog/README.md

 # multi-user-blog
 Multi User Blog Project for Udacity Full Stack Nanodegree

+You can find the live version of this project at: http://smoking-rooster.appspot.com/

 To run this code, you must first have the [Google App Engine SDK for Python](https://cloud.google.com/appengine/downloads) installed.

 __Note__: You will need a secret key in a file secret.py